-CVR Energy is a diversified holding company primarily engaged in the petroleum refining and nitrogen fer manufacturing industries.
-CVR Energy's Petroleum segment is the larger of the two businesses and is comprised c Mid-Continent complex refineries and associated logistics assets.
-Our Nitrogen Fertilizer business is comprised c ownership of the general partner and 34 percent of the common units of CVR Partners, LP.
+CVR Energy is a diversified holding company primarily engaged in the petroleum refining and nitrogen fertilizer manufacturing industries.
+CVR Energy's Petroleum segment is the larger of the two businesses and is comprised of two Mid-Continent complex refineries and associated logistics assets.
+Our Nitrogen Fertilizer business is comprised of our ownership of the general partner and 34 percent of the common units of CVR Partners, LP.